|

 Tape the 2 pennies to the underside of your Arrow.

 Slide the brad through the Arrow, the Washer and the Spinner Card.
-Bend the brad to the back of the Spinner Card and tape.
+Bend the brad to the

 HOW TO PLAY: